evan-rf/etachov.github.io/_posts/2018-11-03-building-maps-nyt.md

 library(tigris)

 # start by picking a state from https://github.com/Microsoft/USBuildingFootprints
-# WARNING: these files can be pretty big. using arizona for its copious subdivisions and reasoanable 83MB.
+# WARNING: these files can be pretty big. using arizona for its copious subdivisions and reasonable 83MB.
 url_footprint <- "https://usbuildingdata.blob.core.windows.net/usbuildings-v1-1/Arizona.zip"
 download.file(url_footprint, "Arizona.zip")
 unzip("Arizona.zip")